23/DeveloperDocumentation/lib/ruby/README.md

 ## Requirements

-These scripts require Ruby and the `oauth` ruby gem to be installed.
+These scripts require Ruby and for the following Ruby gems to be installed:

+    oauth
+    mime
+    mime-types
+    yaml

 ## Authentication